alcl2000/halloween-hackathon/readme.md

 ### **➡️ Benefits**

+The benefits of this project are that users can favourite their Halloween costumes and share them with their friends and family.
+The website is also responsive and accessible for different screen sizes.

 ## Tech
 In the tech section, we provide information about the technology stack, dependencies, and any technical details related to the project.